 Essentially, with this PC you can play any game you can think of in 4K at a comfortable 60FPS or more.
 Just crank up all the graphics sliders to the max, and enjoy!

 Streaming and VR

 Naturally, with the CPU-GPU power couple we’ve chosen for this build, both streaming and VR will work like a charm with all your settings maxed out.

 The PC Build

-Normally we would recommend you use an air cooler.
-They are cheaper and despite what their price suggests, they do a great job at keeping the CPU running smoothly, especially the top-tier ones such as the Assassing III or Noctua NH-D15.
+In any other situation, we would have recommended you use an air cooler.
+They are cheaper and despite what their price suggests, they do a great job at keeping the CPU running smoothly, especially the top-tier ones such as the Assassin III or Noctua NH-D15.

 And not just any water cooler!
-The Kraken Z73 is NZXT’s latest water cooling solution.
-It will not only keep your CPU running at a more than optimal temperature, but it also has an amazing new feature native to the Kraken Z series – an LCD display on the CPU block.
+The Kraken Z73 is NZXT’s most powerful water cooling solution.
+It will not only keep your CPU running at more than optimal temperatures, but it also has an amazing new feature native to the Kraken Z series – an LCD on the CPU block.

 The cooler boasts a 360mm radiator with three 120mm static pressure fans and a near-silent 7th gen Asetek pump.